 Firstly, Twitter.
 I've become a bit obsessed, and there are a couple of hashtags that I follow pretty closely.
-The first is #AudioDramaSunday, which people frequently use to share either their work or others they recommend.
+The first is #AudioDramaSunday, which people frequently use to share either their work or others they recommend (on a Sunday - don't let it spread).
 Then there's #PodernFamily, which is good for talking about/to other podcasters.
-And it's always worth considering tagging in your genre or your preferred method of spelling your #joineduptitle.
+And it's always worth considering tagging in your genre or your preferred method of spelling your #JoinedUpTitle.
 See if you can set the trend for it before other people do.
 (Also, also, make sure that when you run your title together into a single word, you can't spell anything dirty.
 Unless you're into that.)

 Fair warning, some people really overuse them, such that they appear a disproportionately large amount.
 That is a wonderful way of getting yourself muted.
 Don't be annoying.

 Finally, there's direct outreach.
-If you watch twitter long enough, or search something like #audiodrama review, you'll likely find people who post reviews.
+If you watch twitter long enough, or search something like #audiodrama review, you'll likely find there are a fair few audio drama podcast reviewers out there.
 The same also applies to the subreddit I mention above.
 It is permissible to approach those people unless they don't want you to.
-If you can, consider dropping them an email with a direct link to the relevant mp3 files along with some sort of press kit.
-The synopsis, pictures, trailer etc from above, with maybe a couple of bios if you want to and all the relevant web links.
+If you can, consider dropping them an email with a direct link to the relevant mp3 files (or attach them) along with some sort of press kit.
+The synopsis, pictures, trailer etc from above, with maybe a couple of bios if you want to, and all the relevant web links.
 Don't make them go hunting for the necessary info.

 Now, there's an etiquette for this.
 Firstly, if they have review submission guidelines, follow them.
-(That means looking at their website if they have one.)
 It makes your chances of success significantly greater.
 Secondly, they don't owe you a review.
 Accept a "no" gracefully.
 Burn no bridges.
 Thirdly, don't be afraid to follow up if you get no answer.
 Single follow up, a minimum of a week later.
 Don't do it again after that.
 Being ignored is your answer.
 (Keep an Excel sheet of your contacts.
 Nothing like emailing the same person twice with your stock opening template.)
-If you're approaching someone via Twitter or Reddit, the only method of approaching might be DMs, but do due diligence and see if you can determine if they want to be contacted first.

 Probably the best source of favourable reviews though is your fans.
 Interact with them.
 It's likely you already are, given that's how these things work now, but find the ones who are really keen, and suggest they might want to share their enthusiasm for your work.
 Have a press page on the website you now definitely have.
 Have links to the relevant review submission pages.